 Paid sick leave laws reduce the spread of contagious illnesses, increase employment and income stability, and save cities money in health care costs.

-Austin receives no medal in paid sick leave.
+Milwaukee receives no medal in paid sick leave.

 Children who attend high-quality pre-k are more likely to succeed in school, go on to stable jobs and earn more as adults—all of which are linked to better health and stronger communities.

-Austin receives a bronze in high-quality, universal pre-k.
+Milwaukee receives a bronze in high-quality, universal pre-k.

 As cities grow, it’s important that residents of all income levels have access to affordable housing that sets them up for good health.

-Austin receives no medal in inclusionary zoning.
+Milwaukee receives no medal in inclusionary zoning.

 Complete streets policies unlock opportunities by allowing city residents to safely walk, bike, drive and take public transit around their community.

-Austin receives a gold in complete streets.
+Milwaukee receives no medal in complete streets.

 Neighborhoods with high concentrations of alcohol outlets are linked to more drinking and higher rates of violence and driving under the influence.
 Policies that control the number of alcohol sales outlets can reduce crime, increase safety, and reduce spending on health care and criminal justice.